 Since the program began in Jamaica, 60 residents from four apostolates have participated in it and the benefits have shown to be very significant.
 Residents from Jerusalem, Sophie’s Place, My Father’s House, and Gift of Hope who are affected by a range of different disabilities have participated in the program.

-Another resident who also has Autism, Devron, benefitted from the therapy just by interacting with the horses.
+Another resident who also has autism spectrum disorder, Devron, benefitted from the therapy just by interacting with the horses.
 He was too afraid to ride one but was able to bond with the horses by holding its halter, guiding it around, and touching its face.
 While these types of interactions may seem small and unimportant, for someone like Devron or Oshane, they are a great way to build confidence and social skills.
 Other residents have benefitted from the therapy physically by improving their core strength and balance skills from learning to ride the horses.

 Mustard Seed Communities is committed to making sure each resident thrives.
 By approaching treatment for residents in individualized and unique ways, they are growing and getting stronger.
 Horseback riding is one way MSC residents are reaching their full potential.